ben18785/mrr_dissection_meta_analyses/documentation/Plan of action.md

 * [x] check that quadrimaculatus isn't being missed off of detinova estimates: it gets removed since it has too few data
 * [ ] Check that Polovodova estimates of senescence in main figure are up to date.

+# November picking things up

+* [x] Add details of insecticide analysis to supplementary
+* [ ] Check out Polovodova estimates for whether or not we do actually record insecticide use (we say we do in the supplementary methods)